yuanwei2023/umr/doc/sphinx/source/create_asic.rst

 	* use_pci (default: 0)
 	* no_kernel (default: 0)
 	* dev_name (default: empty string)
+	* database_path
 	* The 'pci' structure (default to all 0, empty string)

+The 'database_path' string instructs umr where to search for IP and SOC15 files.
 In a default state the function will attempt to create an ASIC based on the debugfs files found in:

 ::